 It’s also well worth a visit into the hotel for a walk through the Bellagio Conservatory and Botanical Gardens.
 You’ll need to go during the day to view the Gallery of Fine Art.

 End the evening on a high note, and you really can’t get higher than the High Roller.
-Does it even remotely surprise you the world’s highest observation wheel is in Las Vegas?
-Just look at that view.
+It was even the world’s tallest observation wheel until 2021, when the Ain Dubai overtook it.
+But just look at that view.

 With A Little Extra Time